cibseven-community-hub/cibseven-keycloak/README.md

 </dependency>
 ```

-What we need is a bridge between Spring Security and Camunda.
+What we need is a bridge between Spring Security and CIB seven.
 Hence insert a KeycloakAuthenticationProvider as follows:

 ```java
 /**